api3dao/signed-api/packages/api/README.md

 # api

-A service for storing and accessing signed data.
+> A service for storing and accessing signed data.
 It provides endpoints to handle signed data for a specific airnode.

+Signed API is a Node.js API server, dockerized and deployable on any cloud provider or hostable on premise.
+It stores the data in memory and provides endpoints to push and retrieve beacon data.

 ## Local development